Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Results

 First we test our methodology on the PR4 HFI simulations without including AliCPT bands.
 To validate the pipeline against PR4 data results, we use two masks adopted in previous analyses of \textit{Planck} data \cite{minamiNewExtractionCosmic2020,diego-palazuelosCosmicBirefringencePlanck2022,eskiltImprovedConstraintsCosmic2022}, with the sky fraction of 92\% and 62\%, referred to as ``f92 and f62'' masks.
 Both masks exclude pixels where the CO line or point sources are bright, and the f62 mask further removes 30\% of the sky near the Galactic plane.

 For Dataset 1 (low-complexity foreground and no input rotation angles), the left panel of Fig.~\ref{fig:hfi-low-null} presents the bias (measured values minus input values) of 10 fitted parameters including the foreground amplitude $\mathcal{A}$, rotation angles $\beta$ and $\alpha_i$ for A/B splits of the four HFI bands.
 The circles in the right panel represent the $1\sigma$ uncertainties from the simulations' dispersion of measured parameters, while the curves represent the uncertainties calculated from the Fisher matrix.
-We see the two uncertainties match well, justifying the approximation in the computation of the covariance matrix.
+We see the two uncertainties are compatible, justifying the approximation in the computation of the covariance matrix.
+As expected, the Fisher formalism tends to underestimate the uncertainty of parameters for the f62 mask (orange) since the variance of the foreground emission and the cross covariance between the foreground and observed spectra are taken into accounted in the covariance matrix (remember the sum of these two terms is negative), but only one foreground realization was used in each dataset of simulations \cite{diego-palazuelosRobustnessCosmicBirefringence2023}.
 Tab.~\ref{tab:hfi-beta} lists the uncertainties of measured $\beta$ (dispersion of simulations) across four simulation scenarios and two masks.
-We obtain $\hat{\beta}=0.01^\circ\pm0.07^\circ$ and $\hat{\beta}=0.07^\circ\pm0.24^\circ$ for Dataset 1, $f_{\rm sky}=92\%$ and $f_{\rm sky}=62\%$ cases, respectively.
+We obtain $\hat{\beta}=0.00^\circ\pm0.08^\circ$ and $\hat{\beta}=0.07^\circ\pm0.26^\circ$ for Dataset 1, $f_{\rm sky}=92\%$ and $f_{\rm sky}=62\%$ cases, respectively.

-Note that due to the limited number of simulations, the mean bias fluctuates around zero at a level of $\sigma/\sqrt{N_{\rm sim}}$ with the number of simulations $N_{\rm sim}=100$.
-Therefore, the bias of $\sim0.1\sigma$ found in the $f_{\rm sky}=92\%$ case is sensible, but the $0.3\sigma$ bias found in the $f_{\rm sky}=62\%$ case needs further explanation.
-We attribute it to the weak $EB$ correlation in our foreground templates under the f62 mask that is not enough to break the degeneracy between $\alpha_i$ and $\beta$, which is justified by the measured $\alpha_i+\beta\approx0$ as shown in Fig.~\ref{fig:hfi-low-null}.

 As shown in Tab.~\ref{tab:hfi-beta}, our estimator accurately estimates $\hat{\beta}\approx0.3^\circ$ for Dataset 3 and 4 simulations, with the uncertainties $\sigma(\beta)=0.08^\circ$ and $0.28^\circ$ for f92 and f62 cases, respectively.
 The uncertainties are consistent with those of previous PR4 works, e.g., Tab.~1 of \cite{diego-palazuelosCosmicBirefringencePlanck2022}.